 As a practical matter, the court held the Regulations were arbitrary and capricious, meaning they may be unenforceable as to other employers.
 The Regulations, however, are technically still in effect pending the EEOC’s reconsideration.
 As a result, employers should review their current wellness programs to determine whether their incentives are compliant with these Regulations.
 We would expect the EEOC to issue guidance explaining its enforcement position on wellness programs and providing guidance on how to structure wellness programs that are permissible under the ADA and GINA.

 If you have any questions regarding the US District Court’s decision in AARP v.
-EEOC or would like additional information on complying with current wellness program regulations, please contact your Kutak Rock attorney or a member of the Kutak Rock Employee Benefits practice group listed in the right-hand column of this page.
+EEOC or would like additional information on complying with current wellness program regulations, please contact your Kutak Rock attorney or a member of the Kutak Rock Employee Benefits practice group listed below.